idiomat/dodtnyt/README.md

-# dodt
+# Data Oriented Design &amp; Testing in Go for Experienced Programmers

-Data Oriented Design &amp; Testing in Go for Experienced Programmers
+The repo has the solutions to the exercises outlined in the wiki.